-Finally, after two hours on road, we did reach the National park.
+Finally, after two hours on the road, we did reach the National park.
 It is a marshland, around a Lake, which allows the birds to come here and live in natural surroundings.
 The whole park has an area of about 360 acres which makes it a large park.
 There is an island kind of formation in the park.
 This where most of the birds come and stay.
 It is also separated by a distance from the circumference of the park.
 There is a paved path that would take you around the lake.
 In between, there are jetty like pavements that would take you closer to the water.
-And give you a better view of the birds on the central island, which does not seem accessible by foot.
+And give you a better view of the birds on the central island, which does not seem accessible on foot.

-There are 2 Machhans that we could see, where you can climb and be at a height of few feet to have bird’s eye view of the lake.
+There are 2 Machhans that we could see, where you can climb and be at a height of few feet to have a bird’s eye view of the lake.
 We climbed on one, which was quite high.
-It was basic but with all safety features built in.
+It was basic but with all safety features built-in.
 The view from the top as one would expect was good.
-Though beyond the periphery of national park you could feel the flat plain land, some fields, and some high-rise buildings coming up.
+Though beyond the periphery of the national park you could feel the flat plain land, some fields, and some high-rise buildings coming up.
 My fear is that Gurgaon may expand in that direction and eventually lead to the non-migration of birds.
 At places you can see thousands of birds sitting in rows with perfect discipline, almost giving an impression of a school classroom.